- Think like attackers with RINSE Attack Life Cycle model.

 Examples of low-hanging fruits (for attackers but what NOT to do for us):

 - leave sensitive data-sets or secrets in public networks (e.g. cloud storage, code repositories & the likes)

 - expose services (especially administrative interfaces) with default permissive settings & passwords

 - ignore Information-Disclosure (inclusive of software versions info) findings from Vulnerability Assessment scans (if you are not scanning for your own weaknesses, your adversaries will)!

 All the above is a subset of any basic Vulnerability Assessment.
 I sound like Captain Obvious but it still happens repeatedly.

 You may often come across the term VAPT or Vulnerability Assessment & Penetration Testing.
-VA is really more for dealing with Phase 1 to 4, to remove the low-hanging fruits.
-PT attempts to break in AFTER denying (or at least confirmed that an organisation has indeed denied) the easy means, which is related Phase 1 to 2, to be elaborated later.
+VA is really more for dealing with Phase 1 to 4, to remove the “low-hanging fruits”.
+PT attempts to break in AFTER denying (or at least confirmed that a Risk Exposure item has indeed addressed) the easy (or high-probability) attacks, which is related Phase 1 to 2, to be elaborated later.
 Red Teaming is a more involved process that often simulate the whole attack life cycle.